Skip to main content

 - Before the era and after the era of TVXQ’s case

-In 2009, South Korea's TVXQ lawsuit became a milestone in K-pop history.
-TVXQ's case resonated with a certain awakening of Korean society about the entertainers' pain and consideration behind the splendid popularity.
+In 2009, South Korea’s TVXQ lawsuit became a milestone in K-pop history.
+TVXQ’s case resonated with an inevitable awakening in Korean society regarding the entertainers’ pain and consideration behind the splendid popularity.
 It also stimulated the Korean government to set the environment in good condition for the entertainment industry.
 One of these issues was the contract period of the artist management agreement.

 - Apprentice system

-Even "SM", a big company in the entertainment industry, had a contract period with the artists of SM for 10 to 13 years at that time.
-After knowing the facts about the Korean entertainment condition, people said it was a 'slave contract'.
-This was because the contract period was too long.
+Even SM, a big company in the entertainment industry at the time, had a contract period with its artists of 10 to 13 years.
+After knowing the facts about the Korean entertainment situation, people said it was a ‘slave contract’ because the contract period was too long.

 In reality, however, the artist management company had to keep the contract period as long as possible.
 There are some unique situations in the K-pop industry, especially for idol groups.
 Firstly, the Company selects the trainees who want to become entertainers through auditions.
-The selected trainees are educated and trained by the Company's investment until their debut with the Company's various costs and expenses under its responsibility.
-It means that the Company has to bear the risks of the investment.
-The period of training should be short for 3 years or long for 10 years more.
+The selected trainees are educated and trained by the Company’s investment until their debut with the Company’s various costs and expenses under its responsibility.
+This means that the Company has to bear the risks of the investment.
+The period of training should be short for 3 years or extended for 10 years more.
 Almost the selected trainees are 13 or 14-year-old teenagers.
-This requires that the trainees and the Company have to endure and overcome the conflicts and disputes among the members as well as accept the changes caused by the time for a long term.
-It's so difficult work for everyone, including the parents of the trainees.
+This requires that the trainees and the Company endure and overcome the conflicts and disputes among the members as well as accept the changes caused by time over the long term.
+It’s challenging work for everyone, including the trainees’ parents.

 - Compromise

-The long-term contract is a dangerous thing for both the Company and the trainee.
-It hides many risks to be able to argue and collide with each other, and the longer duration can emphasize and produce the bigger issues and problems even a small possibility.
+The long-term contract is dangerous for both the Company and the trainee.
+It hides many risks, including the ability to argue and collide with each other.
+The longer duration can emphasize and produce more significant issues and problems, even a small possibility.
 The case of TVXQ is representative of the reality of the current problems caused by the long-term contract.

-Therefore, the Korea Fair Trade Commission (KFTC) decided to intervene in these problems and arrived at the establishment of the "SFEC".
-And through the various amendments, the latest version of the SFEC was made.
+Therefore, the Korea Fair Trade Commission (KFTC) decided to intervene in these problems and established the “SFEC.”
+The latest version of the SFEC was made through various amendments.

 First of all, the KFTC divided the SFEC as the version of the Artist after training through the period apprentice and the trainee.
-Next, the KFTC defined the term of the contract between the Company and the Artist in the musician (singer) version that all the contractors cannot agree to the term of the contract exceed 7 years under the considerations of the current K-pop situation.
+Next, the KFTC defined the term of the contract between the Company and the Artist in the musician (Singer) version, stating that all the contractors cannot agree to the term of the contract exceeding 7 years under the considerations of the current K-pop situation.
 After the initial period of 7 years, the Artist has the right to decide to extend the term of the contract with the Company by mutual written consent.
 If there is no agreement, the contract will be legally terminated.

 - It will continue with the issue of the contract period in Part 4. more. -